BlockchainCommons/cbor-book/src/part_2/dcbor_tags.md

 {{#rustdoc_include ../../tests/dcbor_tags.rs:example_7}}
 ```

-So now we can create a `DecimalFraction` and convert it to CBOR, showing the diagnostic notation:
+Now we can create a `DecimalFraction` and convert it to CBOR, showing the diagnostic notation:

 ```rust
 {{#rustdoc_include ../../tests/dcbor_tags.rs:example_8}}